-- S2-2.
+S2-2.
 Seating assignments.
-The president pro tempore of the Senate, with the advice of the minority leader, shall make the seating assignments for the floor of the Senate. - S2-3.
+The president pro tempore of the Senate, with the advice of the minority leader, shall make the seating assignments for the floor of the Senate.

+S2-3.
 Hour of meeting.
-The hour of meeting of the Senate is 2:00 p.m. on each legislative day unless otherwise ordered by the Senate. - S2-4.
+The hour of meeting of the Senate is 2:00 p.m. on each legislative day unless otherwise ordered by the Senate.

+S2-4.
 Introduction of honored guests.
-Any Senator may, with the prior approval of the presiding officer, present honored guests for introduction on the floor of the chamber.
+Any Senator may, with the prior approval of the president pro tempore, present honored guests for introduction on the floor of the chamber.
 Any honored guest should be a representative of some noteworthy event, charity, or benevolent organization or the recipient of some significant honor, title, or award and shall be briefly conducted onto the Senate floor from the legislators' side lobby.
 However, all such presentations may only occur during the first hour of business, and the honored guests may not address any remarks to the Senate.
-Introduction shall be made by the presiding officer or their designee. - S2-5.
+Introduction shall be made by the president of the Senate or the member presiding over the Senate floor session.

+S2-5.
 Time allowed for a member to speak.
 No member may speak for longer than ten minutes on a pending subject.
 However, a member may speak an additional ten minutes if the time is yielded by another member of the body.
 Each member may speak on the pending subject before any member speaks twice.
 No member may speak more than twice on the same subject without the consent of a majority of the members present.